nmoragas/genotype-pipeline/README.md

 This pipeline was primarily developed and implemented by:

 Núria Moragas, PhD – [@nmoragas](https://github.com/nmoragas)
-Designed, developed, and documented the full metagenomics pipeline, including data preprocessing, taxonomic classification, functional profiling, and downstream analyses.
+Led the development, adaptation, and documentation of the pipeline, including downstream analyses.

+Anna Diez
+Contributed to the initial implementation of the imputation pipeline.